thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-MIN-MAX-TOKEN-BALANCE.md

 3. The processor receives these tags along with the ID of the account-min-max-token-balance rule set in the token handler.
 4. The processor tries to retrieve the sub-rule associated with each tag.
 5. The processor evaluates whether each sub-rule's period is still active (if the current time is within `period` from the `starting timestamp`).
 If not, processing of the rule for the selected tag does not proceed.
+6. For transfer action types:
-6. The processor evaluates if the final balance of the sender account would be less than the`min` in the case of the transaction succeeding.
+    - The processor evaluates if the final balance of the sender account would be less than the`min` in the case of the transaction succeeding.
 If yes, the transaction reverts.
-7. The processor evaluates if the final balance of the receiver account would be greater than the `max` in the case of the transaction succeeding.
+    - The processor evaluates if the final balance of the receiver account would be greater than the `max` in the case of the transaction succeeding.
 If yes, the transaction reverts.
+7. For mint and buy action types:
+    - The processor evaluates if the final balance of the receiver account would be greater than the `max` in the case of the transaction succeeding.
+If yes, the transaction reverts.
+    - NOTE: This means that minting and buying actions will never violate the minimum balance as it is a transfer in and not out.
+8. For burn and sell action types:
+    - The processor evaluates if the final balance of the sender account would be less than the`min` in the case of the transaction succeeding.
+If yes, the transaction reverts.
+    - NOTE: This means that burning and selling actions will never violate the maximum balance as it is a transfer out and not in.
-8. Step 4-7 are repeated for each of the account's tags.
+9. Step 4-8 are repeated for each of the account's tags.

 **The list of available actions rules can be applied to can be found at [ACTION_TYPES.md](./ACTION-TYPES.md)**